YoDevil/hybrid_caf_bootstacks/README.md

 <b>-New Way:</b> Hold <b>power + vol down</b>, then, release and hold <b>vol up + vol down</b>.

 <b>How D803 & L22 bootstacks are available, if they're stuck on KK?</b> <br/>
-<b>-D803</b> is using D803 KK bootstacks, except by the baseband, which is the same from D801, but, edited with D803 radio files.
+<b>-D803</b> is using D803 KK bootstacks, except by the baseband, which is the same from D801, but, edited with D803 radio files.<br/>
 <b>-L22</b> is using L22 KK bootstacks, except by the baseband, which is the same from D802, but, edited with L22 radio files.

 <b>Why Laf isn't giving secure booting error, if we're using LP version?</b> <br/>
 As everybody knows, until now, we were using KK Laf + KK Aboot.
 This was because new LP images have a new image signature.
 So, to make it boot on KK Aboot, I broke LP signature (Extracting the ramdisk and packing it again) and then I bumped it using [open_bump] (http://forum.xda-developers.com/lg-g2/orig-development/tool-bump-sign-boot-images-t2950595).

+</b>Attention!
+Devices stuck on JB will not be add!
+Ex: L-01F DOCOMO</b>

 <b>Have any issue?</b> <br/>
 [Report Here] (https://github.com/danielstuart14/bootstacks/issues)